Why Your AI Scenes Don’t Match (Lighting, Mood & Style Fix Guide)

 4) Regeneration cascade

-This is the most common production killer.
+This is one of the most common production killers.

 You generate a shot and it is close.
 You change a few words.
 It gets worse.
 You patch the patch.
 Then you patch the patch again.